OBOAcademy/obook/docs/howto/open-science-engineer.md

     - See your issues and pull requests through to the end (dont drop the ball, no one will do your work for you)
     - Feel empowered to nudge reviewers until they tell you not to.
     - Find review buddies (this is really helpful to organise community work).
-    - Be proactive.. and brave.
+    - Be proactive... and brave.
     - Reduce your fear of breaking the ontology.
     - Reduce your fear of getting a pull request rejected.
     - Reduce other peoples fear of breaking the ontology by adding additional QC checks.